Erhua: In other Mandarin varieties

-Note: Tones in this part are marked by the tone diacritics of the corresponding tone in Standard Mandarin, and do not necessarily represent the actual realization of tones.

 The realization and behavior of erhua are very different among Mandarin dialects.
+Tones are marked by the tone diacritics of the corresponding tone in Standard Chinese, and do not necessarily represent the actual realization of tones.
 Some rules mentioned before are still generally applied, such as the deletion of coda [i] and [n] and the nasalization with the coda [ŋ].
 Certain vowels' qualities may also change.
 However, depending on the exact dialect, the actual behavior, rules and realization can differ greatly.